Logo BET BETTER PRO TERMINAL

 Best for: quick decisions and market context.

-Fast answer: what usually creates an edge?
+What usually creates an edge?

 Best for: prop markets and timing.